 Buying in the Primary market: Submit a bid under the non-competitive bidding segment to buy G-Secs in the primary market.
 On submitting the bid the platform displays the final amount.
 Set aside funds like you would for secondary market purchase.
 After the bid is accepted and securities allotted, they are credited to the account on settlement.

 Investment: You can start investing with a minimum of Rs.
-10000 and maximum or Rs.
+10000 and a maximum of Rs.
 2cr in G-Secs.

 Trading in the Secondary Market: If you want to trade in the secondary market for existing G-Secs, you must